vjanssens/woocommerce-dropbox/readme.txt

 === WooCommerce Dropbox ===
 Contributors: Vadiem Janssens
-Tags: woocommerce, dropbox, downloadable product Requires at least: 4.0
+Tags: woocommerce, dropbox, downloadable product Requires at least: 4.4
-Tested up to: 4.1.1
+Tested up to: 4.4.1
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPL v3

 Easily choose a Dropbox file to be used as a Downloadable Product for WooCommerce.

 == Description ==
-The Dropbox extension for WooCommerce gives you the power and ease of use of serving your downloadable products through the Dropbox infrastructure.
+The Dropbox for WooCommerce extension gives you the power and ease of use of serving your downloadable products through the Dropbox infrastructure.
 Easily choose a file from your Dropbox account via the Choose from Dropbox button and the plugin will do the rest.